dotnet/tye/docs/recipes/dapr.md

 ## Sample Code

-The sample code for document can be found [here](https://github.com/dotnet/tye/tree/master/samples/dapr).
+There are two sample projects for the Dapr recipe [here](https://github.com/dotnet/tye/tree/master/samples/dapr).

+They demonstrate

+- Pub/Sub (The sample code associated with the instructions below.)
+- Service Invocation

-This application has three services:
+The pub-sub sample application has three services:

 - A frontend application (`store`)
 - A products backend service (`products`)